Castor Oil For Babies: Safety, Benefits, And Side Effects

 3. Constipation

 Constipation is a common problem in babies and children.
-Before using castor oil or any other laxative, dietary changes should be made to relieve constipation.
+Before using castor oil or any other laxative, dietary changes should be made to relieve baby constipation.
 Intake of castor oil is believed to provide relief for constipation and thus is used as a common natural remedy for.
 According to FDA’s Over-the-Counter Drug Review Ingredient Status Report (2003), castor oil is classified as generally recognized as safe (GRAS) and effective for use as a stimulant laxative.

 If your baby tends to be constipated, oral consumption of castor oil could be a home remedy, but only after a thorough consultation and approval of the pediatrician.

-Note: Oral consumption of castor oil in infants poses the risk of lipoidiXA fat-like substance pneumonia and must be avoided unless directed otherwise by your pediatrician (5).
+Note: Oral consumption of castor oil in infants poses the risk of lipoidiA fat-like substance pneumonia and must be avoided unless directed otherwise by your pediatrician (5).
 Lipoid pneumonia occurs due to aspiration of the oil due to ingestion.

 4. Colic